Such is the setup where the octopus is fried

 They are fried and packaged in plain polythene for sale to motorists at prices ranging from GH¢5 to GH¢30.

-Fishermen in the two fishing communities specialise in getting the octopus, propelling a thriving octopus market in the communities.
+Fishermen in the two fishing communities specialise in getting the squid, propelling a thriving squid market in the communities.

-Octopuses are soft-bodied ocean creatures that are most famous for having eight long arms, bulging eyes and bulbous heads.
+Squid is a soft-bodied ocean creature that is most famous for having eight long arms, bulging eyes and bulbous heads.

 Gladys Takyi sells the octopus on commission basis